jonashackt/mac-to-linux/README.md

 ![](docs/thunderbird-quick-filters.png)

 Finally via `View/Toolbars/Toolbar Layout` you can even remove the Thunderbird Search bar at the top - because everything you need are Quick Filters now :)

+### Thunderbird Freezes with high CPU load

+If Thunderbird freezes with a high load of CPU for sometimes minutes, [your Thunderbird profile is maybe broken](https://www.adviksoft.com/blog/why-thunderbird-freezes-when-receiving-email/).

+Try to create a new Profile as described here https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-thunderbird-profiles

+And [start Thunderbird from the commandline via `thunderbird` as described here](https://forum.manjaro.org/t/thunderbird-freezes-immediately-after-start/154005), to see errors.

+A new profile should fix the problem.